 Though some cats do well on their recipes, not all Go! foods are right for their target consumer.
 Some of their allergy-focused foods contain common allergens and, despite bearing the “limited ingredient” label, could have much shorter ingredient lists.

 Note that after the 2003 Go! recall, an FDA investigation found that the food contained excessive levels of BHA—a preservative that wasn’t listed on the label.
 Though the company severed their relationship with the involved manufacturing partner and the brand hasn’t been recalled since 2003, this moment in their history is worth thinking about before you start feeding your cat Go!.

-Go! cat food is sold around the United States and Canada and through distributors around the world.
+Go! cat food is sold in local pet food retailers throughout the United States and Canada and by distributors around the world.
 If you’re in the United States or Canada, click here to find a retailer near you.
 Otherwise, browse for a distributor in your country.
 Online retailers include Chewy, 1-800-Pet-Meds, Only Natural Pet, and Petflow.